About Shopping Centre Emmerhout

 Thanks to intensive cooperation between housing corporations, the municipality, entrepreneurs, neighborhood associations and owner Urban Interest, the shopping center is now viable again.

 This shopping centre in the Emmerhout district had a so-called second ground level, which separated local slow traffic and fast traffic.
 It was designed with the expectation that the district would have 10,000 to 15,000 inhabitants.
 In reality there are 6,000.
 Over time, almost half of the shopping center became vacant.
-The two levels created an unsafe and uncomfortable climate.
+The two levels of shopping area created an unsafe and uncomfortable climate.